Agent Calendar¶

 Default Behavior¶

-- If the token is expired but refreshable, Google auth refreshes it.
+- If token is expired but refreshable, Google auth refreshes it.

-- If no usable token exists, Annolid only starts the OAuth browser flow when
+- If no usable token exists, browser OAuth starts only when

 allowInteractiveAuth=true. - If

-allowInteractiveAuth=falseand no valid token exists, the Google Calendar tool is skipped or returns an actionable error instead of opening a browser unexpectedly.
+allowInteractiveAuth=falseand no valid token exists, the tool is skipped or returns an actionable error.

 First-Time Authentication¶

-- Put your Google OAuth credentials JSON at the configured
+- Put your Google OAuth credentials JSON at configured

-tools.calendar.allowInteractiveAuthtotruein~/.annolid/config.json. - Launch Annolid from an interactive terminal session:
+tools.google_auth.allowInteractiveAuth=true. - Launch Annolid from an interactive terminal:

 annolid

-- Ask the bot to perform a calendar action, for example:
+- Ask the bot to perform a calendar action:

 List my next 3 Google Calendar events